Phase Matching for Out-of-Distribution Generalization: Method

-where $p^{o}$ and $p^{a'}$ are from the network (in green) and the momentum network (in blue), respectively. $i(j)\in\left\{1, \ldots, P \right\}$ denotes the index of the patch, and $\left(\cdot \right)$ denotes the innear product. $\tau$ is a temperature parameter.
+where $p^{o}$ and $p^{a'}$ are from the network (in green) and the momentum network (in blue), respectively. $i(j)\in\left\{1, \ldots, P \right\}$ denotes the index of the patch, and $\left(\cdot \right)$ denotes the inner product. $\tau$ is a temperature parameter.
 For the $i$-th patch in the original image $p^{o}_{i}$, patches in other locations in the augmented image $p^{a'}_{j}(j\ne i)$ are treated as negative samples.
-The contrast can then be set as a $P$-way classification problem (\cref{fig:patchnce}).
+The contrast can then be set as a $P$-way classification problem.
+Algorithm \ref{alg:patchnce} provides the brief pseudo-code of this operation.

-However, existing pre-trained networks~\cite{he2016deep,dosovitskiy2020vit} extract significantly different representations under huge perturbations of the amplitude spectrum, which tends to cause gradient collapse during the back-propagation in our experiments (\cref{sec:abl}).
-To alleviate the impact caused by amplitude perturbations, we propose the following two techniques: \begin{itemize} \item For both the original and augmented images, we adopt a momentum-updated rule to ensure consistent representation extraction, following the approach proposed in~\cite{he2020momentum}.
-Specifically, we update the parameters of the network ($\theta_{n}$), and the momentum network's $\theta_{m}$, using the following rule:
+However, existing pretrained networks\cite{he2016deep,dosovitskiy2020vit} extract significantly different representations under huge perturbations of the amplitude spectrum, which tends to cause gradient collapse during the back-propagation in our experiments (\ref{sec:abl}).
+To alleviate the impact caused by amplitude perturbations, we propose the following two techniques: \begin{itemize} \item For both the original and augmented images, we adopt a momentum-updated rule to ensure consistent representation extraction.
+Following the approach proposed in\cite{he2020momentum}, we update the parameters of the network ($\theta_{n}$), and the momentum network's $\theta_{m}$, using the following rule:

-\item We perform the patch contrast operation (\cref{eq:loss_match}) \textbf{\textit{across}} the patch representation of the original image and the augmented image from the network and the momentum network, respectively.
+\item We perform the patch contrast operation (Eq. \eqref{eq:loss_match}) \textbf{\textit{across}} the patch representation of the original image and the augmented image from the network and the momentum network, respectively.
 The cross-contrastive loss is defined as:

 \end{itemize}

 The overall objective function of our proposed method can be formulated as follows:

 where $\beta$ is a trade-off parameter.